Christian Holiness: What Does It Mean?

 We're not talking about starting to attend prayer meetings.
 Nor do we mean beginning to read our Bible on a regular basis.
 We're not talking about learning to pray effectively.
 Rather, we mean committing our entire earthly existence to doing God's will.
 That will include all of the above.
 But it is also much more; it is wholeness in the Lord Jesus Christ.

 The phrase "living sacrifice" would have been pregnant with meaning for first-century believers.
 For both Jewish and pagan worshipers of that day, relationship with God meant offering sacrifices.
 Cain and Abel were the first ones to offer such sacrifices.
 The Old Testament goes into very specific detail on the divinely ordered sacrifices.
 The sin offering always came first.
 Then, and only then, could other offerings be made.
-These included the burnt offering, emphasizing consecration, and other sacrifices, expressing fellowship and thanksgiving.
+These included the burnt offering that emphasized consecration and other sacrifices that expressed fellowship and thanksgiving.

 The author of Romans, Paul, had been trained in the best Jewish schools of his day.
 "A Pharisee, the son of a Pharisee" is how he once described himself (Acts 23:6, NIV).
 That would be like saying he was more American than the flag, motherhood, and apple pie.
 Paul was an observant Jew.
 Therefore, the words "offer your bodies as living sacrifices" were much more than parts of a well-formed phrase.